 A common feature of the early newspapers was a notice called Letter at the Post Office.
 This was used to notify people that mail was waiting to be picked up.
 Since the column did not include anything more than the person's name, it is not usually worthwhile to pursue these entries.

 Online Access to Digitized Newspapers

 Where available, the entries found in the index are linked to scans of the original newspapers.
 In the original version of Digital Kingston, these scans came from the W.D.
-Jordan Special Collections Library at Queen's University and were limited to were incorporated into the first version of the Digital Kingston database and are still available in the current Digital Kingston Collection.
+Jordan Special Collections Library at Queen's University and were incorporated into the first version of the Digital Kingston database and are still available in the current Digital Kingston Collection.

 Since 2005, newspaper digitization has continued in partnership with OurOntario using the Vita Digital Toolkit.
 This has extended the date range of the online newspapers by an additional 52 years (c1850 - 1900).
-In recent years, the Google Newspaper Archive has also appeared online, providing yet-another option for viewing the early Kingston newspapers.
+In recent years, the Google Newspaper Archive has also appeared online, providing yet another option for viewing the early Kingston newspapers.

 OCR work was performed on the newspapers from this date range, making available a certain amount of full-text keyword searching.
 However, because the OCR was usually performed on "scans of scans," the quality of the transcriptions for this date range is highly variable.

-In recent years, the Google Newspaper Archive has also appeared online, providing yet-another option for accessing the early Kingston newspapers.
 The purpose of the new Digital Kingston Historical Newspapers database is to draw together all of these access points under one umbrella, to add more digitized content as it becomes available, and to provide as much subject access as possible to this valuable collection.